Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 # init-esphome-installer
 ## Repository for the init-esphome command and install-init-esphome.sh command installer.

-The `init-esphome` script creates project folders, ready set-up to perform professional IOT node development, using the ESPHome component software framework, inside a tailored Visual Studio Code environment, on Debian-style Linux systems.
+The `init-esphome` script creates project folders, ready set-up to perform professional IOT node development, using the ESPHome component software framework on Linux.
+It adds Visual Studio Code tasks and task buttons, which provide convenient shortcuts for common development tasks.

 The `install-init-esphome.sh` script downloads and installs the `init-esphome` command.

 ### Prerequisites
 The version of Python needed to run ESPHome may change over time.
 Check the installation guide to see which specific Python version you'll need to run ESPHome.